 - Help user to understand English grammar

 Based on the insight and problems we had gathered in research phase, we designed our solution to solved the problems.
 Our proposed solution is Eacular, an app to learn language like Duolingo adjusted to our users.
 The app was designed like Duolingo since Duolingo was one of the best mobile app for learning language.
-Besides it is one of the best app for learning language, Duolingo is fun to use and make it easier for people to learn language than to enroll to a language class or courses.
+Besides it is one of the best apps for learning language, Duolingo is fun to use and make it easier for people to learn language than to enroll in a language class or courses.
 That also helps our user whose facility to learn language is more limited than normal people.
 The choice of designed application for mobile phone was based on user insight which they often to use mobile phone, just like many teenagers nowadays.

 Below is the touch point or user flow of our application.
 Steps in blue box are the main feature of our application which is learning English.
 The other features are dictionary, profile, and setting.
-In profile, user can see their badges collected from finishing lesson.
+In profile, user can see their badges collected from finishing a lesson.
 The badges were used to motivate user to learn more.

-The pain point of using the app for users were user not only learn the vocabularies and their meanings, but they also need to learn about lip reading and sign language of the foreign language which need to be presented in motion picture.
-The user need to learn about lip reading so they can understand what other people who cannot use sign language saying (such as people in television, video, or live situation).
+The pain points of using the app for users were user not only learn the vocabularies and their meanings, but they also need to learn about lip reading and sign language of the foreign language which need to be presented in a motion picture.
+The user needs to learn about lip reading so they can understand what other people who cannot use sign language saying (such as people in television, video, or live situation).
 To accommodate those needs, the app provides motion graphic for lip reading and sign language for each vocabulary.

-We designed a language learning application for teenage with hearing impairment based on steps we learned in Interactive Product Design class.
-Though the interfaces are not perfected yet, the application can answer the problem we aimed to solve which are helping user to understand English syntax and grammar and creating learning solution that is fun and not conventional.
+We designed a language learning application for teens with hearing impairment based on steps we learned in Interactive Product Design class.
+Though the interfaces are not perfected yet, the application can answer the problem we aimed to solve which are helping user to understand English syntax and grammar and creating a learning solution that is fun and not conventional.

 Thank you for reading and if you have any thoughts about this post, please leave me a comment 🙂